top of page

 But they have the same parents!
 Well....

-An important finding that has emerged during the last fifteen or so years indicates that it may be the environment, rather than heredity, that has the ‘greater’ influence on personality, psychopathology, and cognition.
-Psychologist and geneticist, Robert Plomin, contends that environmental influences can result in children from the same family being as different from one another as children randomly selected from the general population.
-Although unexplored territory remains, the research implies that the manner in which the environment influences psychological development is actually quite different than what psychologists once thought; that it is not so much the similarities that children experience within the family structure (social and religious values, family routines, etc.), rather those experiences that are unique to each child.
+An important finding that has emerged during the last fifteen years or so indicates that it may be the environment, rather than heredity, that has the 'greater' influence on personality, psychopathology, and cognition.
+Psychologist and geneticist Robert Plomin contends that environmental influences can result in children from the same family being as different from one another as children randomly selected from the general population.
+Although unexplored territory remains, the research implies that the manner in which the environment influences psychological development is actually quite different than what psychologists once thought; it is not so much the similarities that children experience within the family structure (social and religious values, family routines, etc.), but rather those experiences that are unique to each child.

 Important to note from the research is the very real possibility that it is the differences children not only experience but also perceive within the same family that influence behavioral development - and that the possibly subtle environmental differences experienced or perceived by children in the same family are the factors that drive (environmental) behavioral development.
 Even small differences in siblings’ perceptions of their parents’ treatment can lead to large differences in their development.
 Whether systematically or randomly, differentiation occurs.
 The resulting uniqueness of each child's personality supports the sentiment that each (child) is, in a sense, born into a “different family.”